Bulgaria and the euro: Joining ERM II

 The Bulgarian lev has been pegged to the euro since the latter was launched in 1999, at a fixed rate of €1 = BGN 1.95583, through a strictly managed currency board.
-Prior to that, the lev was pegged on par to the German Mark.
+Prior to that, the lev was pegged at par to the German Mark.
 While the currency board which pegs Bulgaria to the euro has been seen as beneficial to the country fulfilling criteria so quickly, the ECB has pressured Bulgaria to drop it as it did not know how to let a country using a currency board join the euro.
 The Bulgarian Prime Minister has stated the desire to keep the currency board until the euro was adopted.
 However, factors such as a high inflation, an unrealistic exchange rate with the euro and the country's low productivity are negatively affected by the system.

-Simeon Dyankov, Bulgaria's then-finance minister, said in September 2009 that Bulgaria planned to enter ERM II in November, but this was delayed.
+Simeon Dyankov, Bulgaria's finance minister, said in September 2009 that Bulgaria planned to enter ERM II in November, but this was delayed.
 It was then delayed further due to an increased budget deficit, outside the Maastricht criteria.
-Since 2011, Bulgaria's non-membership of the ERM has been the primary factor that prevented euro membership, as Bulgaria met the other criteria for euro adoption.
+From 2011 to 2020, Bulgaria's non-membership of the ERM II was the primary factor that prevented euro membership, as Bulgaria met the other criteria for euro adoption.
 In July 2011, Dyankov stated that the government would not adopt the euro as long as the European sovereign-debt crisis was ongoing.
-In 2011, Bulgaria's Minister of Finance Simeon Djankov stated that adoption of the euro would be postponed until the end of the eurozone crisis.
+In 2011, Bulgaria's Minister of Finance Simeon Dyankov stated that adoption of the euro would be postponed until the end of the eurozone crisis.

-In January 2015, then-Finance Minister Vladislav Goranov (under Prime Minister Boyko Borisov) changed approaches and said that it was possible for Bulgaria to join ERM II before the government's term ended.
-Goranov said he would begin talks with the Eurogroup and a co-ordination council to prepare the country for eurozone membership.
-The council was to draft a plan for the introduction of the euro, propose a target date, and organise the preparation and coordination of the expert working groups.
+In January 2015, Finance Minister Vladislav Goranov (under Prime Minister Boyko Borisov) changed approach and said that it was possible for Bulgaria to join ERM II before the end of 2018.
+Goranov said he would immediately begin talks with the Eurogroup to establish a plan for joining ERM II.
+In July 2015, the Bulgarian government established a coordination council to prepare the country for eurozone membership.
+The coordination council was to draft a plan for the introduction of the euro, propose a target date, and organise the preparation and coordination of the expert working groups.

 This approach was supported by former Bulgarian National Bank governor Kolyo Paramov, who had been in office when the state currency board was established.
 Paramov argued that adoption would "trigger a number of positive economic effects":